 Power Tool Challenge Team

 This is a power tool challenge project where a few of my fellow bloggers and myself get together and create a project based on one theme.
 This months theme is Spring.
 We are building Adirondack chairs to welcome the warm weather of Spring.
 Each project must be created using at least one power tool.
-Make sure to check out these other projects and collect as many printables as you would like.
+Make sure to check out these other projects.
 Links to each project are below the image.

 Just the Woods –DIY Build Adirondack Chairs